proxeeus/quests/README.md

 Current highlights include, but are not limited to
 ===================================================

+- A major feature of this project is the development of "Player Bots".
+See below for a full explanation.

 - Obviously (this being the quest repo), a ton of quest work/fixes: rewards, drops, dialogues etc.

 - Every single class/race/deity newbie quests (and their associated recipes) have been fixed/implemented wherever needed.

+- Every single class/race/deity newbie Guild Note turn-in (and the associated dialogues / tunics) have been fixed/implemented wherever needed.

 - Restored a ton of fluff/classically accurate dialogues wherever applicable.
 This is an ongoing process.